St John's Cathedral (Brisbane): Third stage

 The third stage of construction commenced in 1989 and was completed in 2009 (with the exception of 29 life-sized statues on the west front and a set of cloisters on the north side of the cathedral which have yet to be commissioned).
 The third stage of construction comprised the erection of the south west porch, the final bay of the nave, the west front, the north and south towers and the central tower.
 This stage of work was overseen by Peter Dare, Master Mason of Exeter Cathedral in England and carried out by stonemasons from Wagners.
 To ensure enough supply of sandstone for the project, the cathedral authorities purchased a sandstone quarry at Helidon, 100 km from Brisbane where each piece of stone was cut and finished and then trucked to the cathedral site in Ann Street.
 The quarry was sold in 2012 for $250,000.

 The third stage of construction cost A$40 million which was raised by public donations, bequests and grants from the federal, state and local governments.

 The copper-clad western spires were lifted into position on 1 March 2008 and subsequently blessed by Bishop John Parkes.

 In 2009 as part of the Q150 celebrations, St John's Cathedral was announced as one of the Q150 Icons of Queensland for its role as a "structure and engineering feat".

 Consecration

 The Archbishop of Brisbane, Phillip Aspinall, officially reconsecrated the completed cathedral on 29 October 2009, attended by about 1,500 people, 108 years after the laying of the foundation stone.

-In 2015, a series of statues, costing $45,000 each, were purchased and blessed by Archbishop Aspinall before being installed on the cathedral's facade.
+On 27 November 2014, a hailstorm struck Brisbane causing widespread damage throughout the city totaling $1.1 billion.
+St John's Cathedral suffered extensive damage to its roof-tiles and leadlights, as well as damage to the copper sheeting on the front spires and the southern and eastern sides of the bell tower.
+The cathedral's eastern wall had also bowed approximately 2.5 mm from the force of the wind, leaving it in danger of structural failure.
+Restoration repairs commenced in early June 2015, and were not completed until November 2018.

-Shortly before this, a storm warped one of the cathedral's walls, causing millions of dollars' worth of damage.
+In 2015, a series of statues carved by Rhyl Hinwood, costing $45,000 each, were purchased and blessed by Archbishop Aspinall before being installed on the cathedral's facade.

-On the 20th September 2022, St John's Cathedral held a service of thanksgiving marking the reign of Elizabeth II, Queen of Australia.
+On 20 September 2022, St John's Cathedral held a service of thanksgiving marking the reign of Elizabeth II, Queen of Australia.